ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 1. Delete WP Missed Schedule from Menu Plugins of Control Panel.
 = Troubleshooting =
 If all else fails and your site is broken remove directly via ftp on your host space /home/your-wp-install-dir/wp-content/plugins`/wp-missed-schedule/`.
+= Action Link Cron =
+Please Noted That: Action Link Cron on left when plugin is activated is accessible only with [WP Crontrol](//wordpress.org/plugins/wp-crontrol/) Active (error: You do not have sufficient permissions to access this page.)
+= WordPress Multisite =
+Remenber That: if WordPress MultiSite is active "WP Missed Schedule" activation, and options panel, is only available on Super Admin Menu.
 == Frequently Asked Questions ==
 reasons why <code>WordPress virtual cron job</code> fails could be due to:

+* wp-cron not executed on heavy servers load
+* wp-cron rarely executed on unvisited servers
+* Plugins conflict: Jetpack for example!
+* WordPress bugs: Missed Schedule is a WordPress Bug!
 * DNS issue in the server
 * DNS issue in the database
 * Server Timezone Misconfiguration
 * Database Timezone Misconfiguration
-* Heavy server load results WP-Cron not fully executed
-* Unvisited server results WP-Cron rarely executed
 * Using cache plugins that prevent WP-Cron from loading
 * Using cache objects that prevent WP-Cron from loading
-* Plugins conflict: Jetpack for example!
-* WordPress bugs: Missed Schedule is a WordPress Bug!
 * And many other reasons

 WordPress comes with its own cron job that allows you to schedule your posts and events. however, in many situations, the wp-cron is not working well and leads to posts missed their publication schedule and/or scheduled events not executed.